auth0/docs/articles/applications/guides/rotate-client-secret-mgmt-api.md

   - build-an-app
 ---

-# Rotate the Client Secret using the Management API
+# Rotate a Client Secret using the Management API

 ::: note
 To make calls to the Management API, you must [get and use a valid Access Token](/api/management/v2/tokens).